Original air date: November 28, 1988

-Nagilum finally acquiesces and backs out on his desire to conduct his experiments.
-Picard cancels the autodestruct, and Nagilum remarks that Humans and his species are too different to hang out together.
-Picard says, "We do have one thing in common.
-Curiosity."
+Nagilum finally acquiesces and backs out on its desire to conduct its experiments.
+Picard cancels the autodestruct, and Nagilum remarks that humans and its species are too different to associate.
+Picard says, "We do have one thing in common: curiosity."
 Nagilum says, "The point is well taken, Captain!" and chuckles.
-The episode ends with Picard saying, "We will meet again, but next time, it will be out there."
+The episode ends with Picard saying, "We will meet again, but next time, it will be out here, among the stars."

 - Bizarrchitecture: As Riker and Worf investigate the phantom Yamato ship inside the void, the rooms themselves change around them and do not obey the laws of physics.

 - Black Dude Dies First: Wesley inexplicably leaves his station early in the episode and is replaced by Ensign Haskell, a black Red Shirt.
 Guess who's the first person Nagilum kills.
 Downplayed slightly in that Haskell is one of two black guys on the bridge at the time, but given that the other is Geordi, who is a main character and thus has Plot Armor, the result is inevitable.

 - Blue-and-Orange Morality: Nagilum has literally no concept of human morality or ethics and sees nothing wrong with killing half the Enterprise crew to observe how they die to satisfy its own curiosity.

 - Bottle Episode: Most of the episode takes place on the bridge, and the Yamato uses the same sets as the Enterprise to good and creepy effect.
 The only "new" set is the holodeck, and even that is a redress of an existing set.
 The major difficulty for the crew was keeping the bridge looking interesting for the whole episode, and to that end the actors were instructed to move around more than usual, and many new camera angles were experimented with.